tum-ens/pyGRETA/doc/user_manual.rst

 * Weather data
 * Land and sea masking
-* Subregions masking
-* Land use
 * Bathymetry
 * Topography
 * Slope
-* Population and the population buffer masking
 * Area
+* Land use and buffer masking
+* Protected areas and their buffer masking
+* Boarder Buffer masking
+* Roads Buffer masking
+* Railway lines Buffer masking
+* OSM defined areas like mining, military zones Buffer masking
+* Settlement regions Buffer masking
+* HydroLakes Buffer masking
+* HydroRivers Buffer masking
+* Livestock density

 All these maps are needed before the potential or time series modules can be used for a specific spatial scope.